AstrologyHub.com's – Ultimate Eclipse Guide Tells You All You Need to Know About Eclipses.

 Since it takes the Sun approximately six months to appear to travel from one lunar node to the other, eclipses only happen twice each year.
 The 35-day window in which the Sun is near one of the nodes is known as eclipse season.

-During eclipse season, there is always a solar eclipse.
+During the eclipse season, there is always a solar eclipse.
 The solar eclipse is usually accompanied by a lunar eclipse at the opposite node, but not always.

 Eclipses through the Zodiac

 Since everything in the sky is moving, the nodes of the Moon also revolve counter-clockwise along the ecliptic, taking approximately 18.6 years to move a full 360 degrees.